 George V was quick to respond.
 First, the Titles Deprivation Act 1917 was adopted, which suspended all British titles and styles held by British Peers or Princes who had “borne Arms against His Majesty”.
 Several German and Austrians were removed from the roll of Knights of the Order of Garter.
 Later, George V personally stripped fifteen German Royals (all his close relatives) of all their British titles, styles and other honours.
 And finally, on 17 July 1917, George V issued the historical Proclamation changing the name of the Royal House to Windsor.
 He also set Windsor as the name of the Royal Family, meaning that for the first time, British Royals acquired a surname (previously, they were known only under the names of the Houses they belonged to).
 The name was chosen because it was quintessentially English and had long association with Monarchy in Britain.

-Tagged George V, House of Windsor, Saxe-Coburg and Gotha, World War I.
+Tagged George V of the United Kingdom, House of Saxe-Coburg and Gotha, House of Windsor, World War I.